saihgupr/redditpx/README.md

 - **Sort Selector**: Easily switch between Hot, New, Rising, Top, and Controversial sorting with time filters for Top/Controversial
 - **Compact Multireddit List**: Streamlined list view on the home page for better visibility of saved subreddits

+## Browser Extensions

+Enhance your redditpx experience with the **[Redditpx Chrome Extension](https://github.com/saihgupr/Redditpx-Chrome-Extension)**!
+This extension adds convenient features to make browsing Reddit with redditpx even easier.

 ## Features

 redditpx has the following features